envima/spatialMaxent/docs/_docs/120_default_vs_spatial.md

 ![]({{ site.baseurl }}/assets/images/results3.png)
 *Figure: Results of region Ontario, Canada modeled with the methods spatial (yellow) and standard (purple).
 AUC (point) and Boyce-Index (triangle) on the y-axis and the Number of parameters on the x-axis.
 For each Species the median value is given.*

+It is also feasible to conduct an assessment of the influence of fine-tuning on response, as spatialMaxent produces response curve outcomes identical to Maxent.
+However, in this specific dataset, anonymization constraints prevent us from conducting this assessment here.
+Nonetheless, we encourage you to explore this aspect with your own non-anonymized data.